Analysis | Turns out that media coverage of the virus wasn’t just a ploy to hurt Trump

 At a rally in Florida two days before Election Day, he claimed that efforts to contain the virus in states with Democratic governors would be eased once the election was over and that news coverage of the virus would similarly dissipate.

 “You know what’s going to happen to [business closures]?
-On November 4th, the day after, they’re going to say, ‘All right, we’ll open up now,’” Trump said.
+On November 4th, the day after, they’re going to say, ‘All right, we’ll open up now,’ ” Trump said.
 “That’s why they’re locking down.
 But we’re going to have a safe vaccine that ends the pandemic.
-Without it, it’s rounding the— I say it’s— it drives them crazy.
+Without it, it’s rounding the — I say it’s — it drives them crazy.
 It’s rounding the turn.
 Because all they want to do, you turn and then there’s covid, covid, covid, covid, covid.
 We’d like to talk about covid, and then, next turn.
 Here’s what happens, November 4th, you won’t hear too much about it.
 You won’t hear too much about it.”

 It is true that media coverage of the pandemic dropped a bit last week, a function of the increased coverage of the election and its aftermath.
 But coverage on the major cable news networks is by now back to where it was a month ago — with CNN and MSNBC spending more time on the subject than Fox News or sister network Fox Business.